 “Everything you do, do it for the good,” said Kuster.
 “Building transit is about improving people’s lives.
 It’s about connecting them to what matters, whether it’s a family member, school, a new job.”

-Kuster retired from GO Transit in 1989 but he remains as passionate about the need for transportation solutions today as his was when his journey began.
+Kuster retired from GO Transit in 1989 but he remains as passionate about the need for transportation solutions today as he was when his journey began.

 “(It) is more important today than it was then,” he emphasizes.
 “I’m very proud of what Metrolinx does today.”